Ed94/VEFontCache-Odin/docs/guide_architecture.md

 ### On Layering

-The base draw list generation pippline provided by the library allows the user to batch whatever they want into a single "layer".
+The base draw list generation pipeline provided by the library allows the user to batch whatever they want into a single "layer".
 However, the user most likely would want take into consideration: font instances, font size, colors; these are things that may benefit from having shared locality during a layer batch.
 Overlaping text benefits from the user to handle the ordering via layers.

 Layers (so far) are just a set of offssets tracked by the library's `Context.draw_layer` struct.
 When `flush_draw_list_layer` is called, the offsets are set to the current length of the draw list.
 This allows the rendering backend to retrieve the latest set of vertices, indices, and calls to render on a per-layer basis with: `get_draw_list_layer`.